About Divine Mercy Parish

 Seminarian Raymond Soltys, parishioner, completed preliminary studies and was accepted at the University of Louvain in Belgium for four years of theological study in preparation for the priesthood.
 Parishioner Michael J. Wostena attended school with the Franciscan Fathers in anticipation of entering religious life.

 On July 26, former Pastor Rev. Msgr.
 Alphonse A. Skoniecki died.
+His legacy of deep devotion to our Lord and great love of Poland is remembered by many.

 In October, the Parish observed a "Week of Remembrance" in commemoration of Polish lives taken during WWII.
 Rev. Canon Bronislaus Szymański and Rev. Father Chaplain Stanislaus Wójcik, who had been prisoners in various concentration camps, took part in the observance.